wwami-pipeline/NWHCP-front_end/README.md

 # Waypoint Front-End
 <img src="https://raw.githubusercontent.com/wwami-pipeline/Front-End/master/public/assets/logo.png" width="500">
 Repository for the client-side code of Waypoint.
+## About
+Client-side code provides mapping and filtering capabilities.
+This is to help interested students find programs that match to them, as well as help programs identify gaps in coverage.
+This is very much a minimum viable product, and there is a large opportunity for the continuation of this project.

+### Future Work
+- User accounts for programs and students.
+- Build program identification survey into website
+- Create mobile friendly version
+- Blog to provide success stories
+- Create more written content

 ## Tech and Dependencies
 Project setup using create-react-app for simplicity.
+The current version of the client-side application is a desktop based web app, that has not been optimized for mobile.
+It is completely open-source, leveraging React and Leaflet.
 The project requires the following dependencies:
 - Material UI
 - Leaflet
 - React